endersonmenezes/github-scripts/README.md

 ## Scripts

-- `01-add-team-as-admin.sh` - Add a set of repo/teams from repositores.csv as admin.
+- `01-add-team-as-admin.sh` - Add a set of repo/teams from 01-add-team-as-admin.csv
+- `02-archive-repos.sh` - Archive a set of repos from 02-archive-repos.csv
+- `03-force-code-owners-all-teams.sh` - Migrate to: https://github.com/endersonmenezes/codeowners-superpowers